Grant Patterson

 Grant Patterson (born 19 May 1989) is an Australian Paralympic swimmer.
 At the 2020 Tokyo Paralympics, his second games, he won a silver and bronze medal.
+At the 2024 Paris Paralympics, he won two bronze medals.

 Personal

 Patterson was born on 19 May 1989 and is from Cairns, Queensland.
 He attended Redlynch State College, a state school in Redlynch.
 Patterson has Diastrophic dysplasia, a joint fusion disability connected to dwarfism.
 Other sports he competes in include Australian rules football, cricket and ice hockey.

 Patterson owes his nickname, "Scooter", to the non-motorised scooter which he uses to move around, including up to the edge of the pool during competitions.

 Swimming

 Patterson is an S3 classified swimmer.
 He is coached by Herbie Howard.